Skip to product information

 (...)
 I would also be very grateful if you would kindly remind the President of my invitation to visit the Department's general hygiene exhibition, an opportunity for His Excellency to get to know the services of this department up close and to be able to assess the country's major health problems, those to which the State should pay special attention.

 Carlos Chagas , director of the then DNSP (National Department of Public Health), talks to Edmundo Veiga, from the Secretariat of the Presidency of the Republic during the government of Artur Bernardes (1922-1926), about inviting the president to a banquet, probably to bid farewell to Lewis Hackett, then head of the Rockefeller Foundation, under the cooperation agreement with the Brazilian government for sanitation and disease control actions in Brazil.
 Carlos Chagas was also director of the Oswaldo Cruz Institute at the same time.
-He takes the opportunity to invite the president to an exhibition on hygiene organized by the DNSP, which at that time was working to establish rural prophylaxis clinics in the country, within the context of the sanitation movement.
+He took the opportunity to invite the president to an exhibition on hygiene organized by the DNSP, which at that time was working to establish rural prophylaxis clinics in the country, within the context of the sanitation movement.

 Carlos Chagas (1879 - 1934), a public health physician, scientist and bacteriologist, is known worldwide for having discovered, in 1909, Trypanosoma cruzi - named in honor of his friend Oswaldo Cruz - the causative agent of Chagas disease.
 On two occasions, in 1911 and 1920, he was nominated for the Nobel Prize in Medicine.